 In 1943, 15 men gathered for the first meeting of the American Society of Training Directors.
-The goal was to create an organizations devoted to raising the standards for the industrial training profession, and to further the training professional’s education and development.
+The goal was to create an organization devoted to raising the standards for the industrial training profession, and to further the training professional’s education and development.
 The society’s name changed to the American Society for Training & Development (ASTD) and as the organization grew, the scope of services provided to its members and the global community of training professionals grew too.

 From publications to education courses and certifications, ASTD continued to respond to the needs of the training and development profession.
 For more than 70 years the association was known as ASTD.
 In 2014, the organization changed its name to the Association for Talent Development (ATD) to reflect the global nature and broad scope of its members’ work.

 Today, in the age of technology-driven advancements and a membership that spans the globe, our mission statement is not so different from those early goals: empower professionals to develop talent in the workplace.
-This mission points to the association’s broader vision that our global community of professionals aspires to: Create a World that Works Better.
-Our association continues to promote the interests of professionals, educators, and instructors in the fields of talent development and workplace learning and performance, and provides business information to specialists regarding the benefits these fields.
+This mission points to the association’s broader vision that our global community of professionals aspires to: Create a World That Works Better.
+Our association continues to promote the interests of professionals, educators, and instructors in the fields of talent development and workplace learning and performance, and provides business information to specialists regarding the benefits of these fields.

-1943 Fifteen men gather in Baton Rouge, Louisiana to form the American Society
+1943 Fifteen men gather in Baton Rouge, Louisiana, to form the American Society

 for Training Directors